 In 1999, two years after my arrival at OMSC, I embarked on the first of what would become annual DACB-related trips to Africa.
 Since then, I have visited universities, seminaries, and research centers in Kenya, Ethiopia, Uganda, Zambia, Ghana, Nigeria, South Africa, Namibia, Egypt, Malawi, Tanzania, and Mozambique.
-Today DACB participating institutions–seminaries, universities, and research centers in twenty African countries–with designated liaison coordinators, contribute to a steady flow of biographical materials for the dictionary.
-Biographers in Ethiopia compete to have their stories read publicly at the annual Frumentius Lectures in Ethiopian Church History.
-The top three researchers/writers are further honored with a gift of books.
+DACB participating institutions–seminaries, universities, and research centers in twenty African countries–with designated liaison coordinators, contributed to a steady flow of biographical materials for the dictionary.
+Biographers in Ethiopia competed to have their stories read publicly at the annual Frumentius Lectures in Ethiopian Church History.
+The top three researchers/writers were further honored with a gift of books.
 At a DACB training seminar held in the Democratic Republic of Congo in November 2005, seminar participants each produced one biography by the end of the week of classes.
 After a workshop in Uganda in October 2008, seminar participants organized themselves into regional writers’ support groups to carry the task on into the future.

 Particularly heartening is the stimulus that the Dictionary of African Christian Biography has become for generating similar data gathering initiatives elsewhere.
 The Centre for the Study of Christianity in Asia (Trinity College, Singapore) is using the DACB as a model to produce an Asian Christian biographical database, as are the Don Bosco Centre in Shillong, India, and the Trinity Methodist Church in Selangor Dural Ehsan, Malaysia.
 In September 2003, I was officially notified that an editorial team consisting of members of the Contextual Theology Department of the Union Biblical Seminary, in Pune, India, coordinated by Dr. Jacob Thomas and supported by an all-India Council of Advisors, has likewise embarked on a biographical project modeled after the DACB but focusing on the Indian subcontinent.
 At its quarterly meeting in June of 2005, the Global China Center Board of Directors voted unanimously to sponsor a Biographical Dictionary of Chinese Christianity (BDCC) inspired by and based on the DACB model.
 From September 2005 until May 2006, Dr. Yading Li, Managing Director for this ambitious undertaking, was at the Overseas Ministries Study Center, where he was mentored by DACB Project Manager Ms. Michele Sigg in order to lay the groundwork for the enterprise.
 The BDCC was finally launched in April 2006 and can be found at www.bdcconline.net.